 Texas being pro insurance, the anti-consumer environment makes the innocent car wreck victim take extra steps to collect what they are entitled to from their insurance company.

 As stated above, Texas is a fault state.
-This means it is necessary to prove who caused the accident in order to collect damages like pain and suffering.
+This means it is necessary to prove who caused the accident to collect damages like pain and suffering.
 You have to prove the other guy was more at fault for causing the accident than you were in Texas.

 Uninsured Motorist coverage provides protection against hitting someone who is driving without insurance.
 If the at-fault driver did not have car insurance, you file a claim with your insurance company if you have Uninsured coverage.